 Who is a good candidate for a Chemical Peel?

 Both men and women can make an excellent candidate for a Chemical Peel treatment.
 Some skin types are not right for the procedure, though.
 These may include Asian skin, pale and skin/red hair, or patients with a history of scarring.
 At the consultation appointment with Dr. Kessler, it will be determined if a Chemical Peel is the right procedure for your individual situation.

-Dr. Kessler performs all Chemical Peels at his plastic surgery center in Newport Beach.
+Dr. Kessler performs all Chemical Peels in his Newport Beach office.